 Location of Ferns Castle:

-Below my photos taken in March 2022.
+Below are photos I took in March 2022.